TColaco2021/Week-6-Submission-File-Advanced-Bash---Owning-the-System/README.md

 # Unit Description

-In the final unit of our introduction to Linux system administration, we'll learn how to combine commands, create custom commands, and write bash scripts.
+In the final unit of our introduction to Linux system administration, I learned how to combine commands, create custom commands, and write bash scripts.

 I used these skills to collect logs, audit and reconfigure a Linux machine, and take steps to harden the system.